myDevicesIoT/cayenne-docs/docs/LORA.md

 To create your Actility account, visit the <a href="http://actility.thingpark.com/thingpark-store/authentication" target="_blank">Actility ThingPark Portal</a>.
 Follow the **Create your account** process located there to get started.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Actility-portal-landing.png" width="600" height="363" alt="Actility"><br/><br/></p>

+### Setup gateway device

+Actility does not currently have a public LoRa network for your devices to connect to.
+In order for your LoRa devices to connect to the Actility network, you must have purchased and configured a gateway device.

+When using the Actility network, we recommend that you purchase and configure one of the following gateway devices:

++ For use in the European Union, we recommend the **Multitech Conduit EU868**
+   + You can purchase a <a href="http://actility.thingpark.com/thingpark-store/development-kit/178-multitech-conduit-eu868.html" target="_blank">Multitech Conduit EU868 here</a>
++ For use in the United States of America, we recommend the **Multitech Conduit US915**
+   + You can purchase a <a href="http://actility.thingpark.com/thingpark-store/development-kit/193-multitech-conduit-us915.html" target="_blank">Multitech Conduit US915 here</a>

+**Be sure that you have an appropriate Actility gateway configured and working before continuing.
+Your devices will not be able to properly function without your gateway device in place.**

 ### Create Cayenne Routing Profile